What's the Difference Between Soda Water vs. Club Soda vs. Sparkling Water vs. Tonic Water?

 Brands like LaCroix and Bubly offer flavored sparkling waters that still claim to have 0 calories, primarily using natural essences to achieve their taste without adding sugar or artificial sweeteners.
 On the other hand, some brands such as Spindrift can have up to 17 calories in their grapefruit-flavored seltzer water.

-What is Sparkling Mineral Water?
+Related read: What is Aerated Water?

 Unlike seltzer water and regular sparkling water, sparkling mineral water is naturally carbonated and sourced from underground springs.
 This type of water has a unique taste because it absorbs minerals as it bubbles up from the ground.